jimmiewester/skippy/README.md

-# Skippy - FastAPI Webhook Service with DynamoDB and Worker Tasks
+# Skippy - FastAPI Webhook Service for 46elks SMS

-A Python project featuring:
+A simple Python webhook service that receives SMS messages from 46elks and stores them in DynamoDB.

+## Features

 - **FastAPI** for webhook endpoints
 - **DynamoDB** for data storage
-- **Celery** for continuous worker tasks
-- **Redis** as message broker
-- **46elks SMS Integration** for receiving and processing SMS messages
+- **46elks SMS Integration** for receiving SMS webhooks
+- **Simple and lightweight** - no complex processing or worker tasks

 ## Project Structure